Homebrew/homebrew-bundle/Readme.md

 [brew tap](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/brew-tap.md) is new feature in Homebrew 0.9, adds more GitHub repos to the list of available formulae.

-[Homebrew-cask](http://github.com/caskroom/homebrew-cask) is optional and used for installing Mac applications.
+[Homebrew Cask](http://github.com/caskroom/homebrew-cask) is optional and used for installing Mac applications.

 ## Install